sivareddyit/qubership-envgene/docs/use-cases/calculator-cli.md

 **Steps:**

 1. The `generate_effective_set` job runs in the pipeline:
-   1. Reads Solution SBOM and extracts `deployPostfix` values from application elements
+   1. Reads SD and extracts `deployPostfix` values from application elements
-   2. For each `deployPostfix` value from Solution SBOM:
+   2. For each `deployPostfix` value from SD:
       1. Attempts exact match: searches for a Namespace folder in Environment Instance whose name exactly matches the `deployPostfix` value
       2. No exact match is found
       3. Searches for a Namespace folder in BG Domain: